 Our average class sizes are 8 people.
 We never exceed 12 people on multi-day courses.

 Will I be safe on your courses?

 Safety is very important to us and to date we have never had a serious medical emergency.
 However, due to the nature of our training and remote locations there are risks.
 Rest assured that we are prepared for most types of emergencies by carrying first aid equipment and a PLB (personal locator beacon).

 How physically challenging are your survival courses?

 The pace and challenge of our courses vary.
-Our skills courses (wilderness survival skills and primitive skills) are run at a moderate physical pace.
+Our skills courses are run at a moderate physical pace.
 We allow food, all types of gear, and any comforts you desire.
-These courses are more like a wilderness camp-out where you learn a bunch of skills, hiking is minimal.
+These courses are more like a wilderness camp-out where we focus on teaching skills and not the suffering of a survival situation, hiking is minimal.

 I don't have any outdoor experience can I still attend your courses?

 Absolutely!
 You do not need any experience at all to take part in any of our courses.
 However we do recommend taking the 1 day advanced fire-making course or the wilderness survival course before doing the knife-only walkabout.
 This is not a requirement though.

 What is the minimum age to attend your courses?